 Swamp milkweed is lovely in the perennial border planted alongside other plants that tolerate sun/part shade, including New England aster, tall American bell flower, three-lobed coneflower, blue vervain, wild iris, and boneset.
 It also makes a great addition to the edge of a pond or stream, or in a rain garden (See A Rain Garden at Your Downspout ).
 Although summer aphids may pay a visit (they need to eat, too!), the plant tolerates them without much damage.
-The last benefit to mention is that swamp milkweed is deer resistant, which merely means it is not a preferred food (akin to cooked spinach for deer!).
-With its value to wildlife, attractive habit, and deer resistance, swamp milkweed is indeed a super-plant and a great addition to your home garden.
+The last benefit to mention is that swamp milkweed is deer resistant, which merely means it is not a preferred food.
+With its value to wildlife, attractive habit, and deer resistance, swamp milkweed makes a great addition to your home garden.

 Growing Swamp Milkweed